salierri/geltarapp/README.md

 If you are running the app behind a proxy (Nginx for example), you need to set the `x-real-ip` header in order to see client IP addresses.

-###### Development
+## Development

-You sould __not__ edit the server definitions client side, instead, edit the definitions in the server code, then run `npm run build` to automatically copy those definitions to the client.
+Running the backend in development mode is no different from production: `npm run build && npm start` after editing.

 The react frontend supports `npm run` which serves as a development react server, and autocompiles on every edit.

+You sould __not__ edit the server definitions client side, instead, edit the definitions in the server code, then run `npm run build` to automatically rebuild and copy those definitions to the client.